 Corneal cross-linking (CXL), a newly FDA-approved treatment for keratoconus, uses a combination of ultraviolet-A light irradiation and application of riboflavin (vitamin B2) eye drops to stabilize the cornea.
-Two members of the USC Roski Eye Institute faculty have been at the forefront of advancing CXL treatment for keratoconus.
+Members of the USC Roski Eye Institute faculty have been at the forefront of advancing CXL treatment for keratoconus.
 Farhad Hafezi, MD, PhD, Adjunct Clinical Professor of Ophthalmology at the USC Roski Eye Institute and Professor of Ophthalmology at the University of Geneva, Switzerland was among the earliest investigators in Europe to study and utilize CXL both in the laboratory and in patients with progressive keratoconus and post-LASIK ectasia.
-J. Bradley Randleman, MD, Professor of Ophthalmology and Director of the Cornea, External Disease, and Refractive Surgery Service at USC, was a principal investigator for both of the FDA-sponsored US clinical trials that generated the data leading to CXL approval in 2016.

 Keratoconus occurs when the cornea (the clear, dome-shaped front surface of the eye) thins and gradually bulges outward into a cone shape.
 A cone-shaped cornea causes blurred vision and may cause sensitivity to light and glare, problems with night vision and sudden worsening or clouding of vision.
 This may lead to reduced vision that cannot be corrected with eyeglasses.